 - The remainder of the cost of health insurance over the amount listed above

 For a complete tuition and fee schedule, please refer to the Office of Registration and Records.

 Students who are interested in receiving an allocated Graduate College waiver must speak to the Director of Graduate Studies for their academic program.
-All programs have a limited and fixed number of FT allocated waivers available (12 or more hours of enrollment); programs that have a high percentage of part-time students also have PT waivers available (requiring 8-11 hours of enrollment).
+All programs have a limited and fixed number of full-time (FT) allocated waivers available (12 or more hours of enrollment); programs that have a high percentage of part-time (PT) students also have PT waivers available (requiring 8-11 hours of enrollment).
 Summer FT waivers require 6 or more hours of enrollment, and PT waivers require 3-5 hours.
 All Graduate College waivers are requested by the academic program, not directly by the student, and in order to receive an allocated waiver a student cannot have a waiver from another source on campus.
 The Graduate College communicates these waiver recipients' information to Financial Aid each semester.